-&lt;sup>50 This process involves the IPA, Commission Staff, the utilities, and the Commission's Procurement Monitor reviewing and approving the spring load forecast used to determine whether curtailment is necessary.
+50 This process involves the IPA, Commission Staff, the utilities, and the Commission's Procurement Monitor reviewing and approving the spring load forecast used to determine whether curtailment is necessary.
 In past procurement plan approval proceedings, this approach was contested by parties who contended that the Spring load forecast approval process should be open to stakeholder comment and require an additional step for Commission approval.
 However, in Docket No. 15-0541, the Commission found that the existing process "has worked well and has led to favorable results in the procurement process" and that those parties repeatedly challenging that process were "Collaterally Estopped from presenting this argument in future procurement dockets."
 Docket No. 15-0541, Final Order dated December 16, 2015 at 79.

-&lt;sup>51 See Section 3.2.3 for further discussion of Ameren Illinois' "low" scenario load forecast.
+$^{^{51}\,\}mbox{See}$ Section 3.2.3 for further discussion of Ameren Illinois' "low" scenario load forecast.

-plan year."
-As part of the 2015 and 2016 Plans, the existing balances of these funds were committed to procure distributed generation renewable energy resources under 5-year contracts, with the balance of funds available for the distributed generation procurement reduced by any amounts necessary to be spent on RECs from long-term renewable PPA holders that could not be purchased by eligible retail customers due to Commission-authorized curtailments necessitated by the statutory 2.015% rate impact cap.
+term renewable PPA holders that could not be purchased by eligible retail customers due to Commission-authorized curtailments necessitated by the statutory 2.015% rate impact cap.53